tastejs/todomvc/examples/angularjs-html/readme.md

 # AngularJS HTML Only TodoMVC Example

 ## What?
-- Perhaps one of the unusual AngularJS examples out there.
+- Perhaps one of the unusual AngularJS examples.
 - Literally no JavaScript, apart from 2 tiny helper directives.
 - No controllers!
 - Everything is inside HTML done with [Angular Expressions](https://docs.angularjs.org/guide/expression).